Akash-116/Redplag2/README.md

 # RedPlagProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.

 # What we have implemented so far

 * Signup and Login Pages
 * User Authentication and strictly no access for unauthorized user
 * User Home page
-* Change Password (in Home Page) and Forgot password (in Login Page) options
+* Change Password option in Home page and Forgot Password option in Login page
+* Gave user options to select which type of files he wants to upload
+* Option to upload Stub code is also given to the user
-* Upload and Download options
+* Upload files and Download results facility is provided
+* Core Logic (Similarity between files)
+  * Made some improvements on bag of words strategy for C++ files (Language Specific functionality)
+  * If a stub code file is provided by user then the influence of stub code has been removed from the files

-# Implementation details
+# Implementation details (Needs to be updated)

 * We have used **Angular** for the frontend.
 * For the authentication part we used **Firebase** and were successful in